-The objective of the proposed program is to develop human resources in the field of international trade and to equip the Uganda Export Promotion Board (UEPB) with the capacity to deliver trade training and support services to Ugandan exporters and potential exporters.
+The objective of the proposed program was to develop human resources in the field of international trade and to equip the Uganda Export Promotion Board (UEPB) with the capacity to deliver trade training and support services to Ugandan exporters and potential exporters.
+The program was completed at the end of July 2023.